drewgraham/api-value-seen/README.md

    });
   ```

-   `stopApiRecording` logs a table of any API field values that never
+   `stopApiRecording` tears down the intercept and logs a table of any API
-   appeared in the DOM.
-When running `cypress run`, you can register a task
+   field values that never appeared in the DOM.
+When running `cypress run`,
-   to print the same table from the Node process:
+   you can register a task to print the same table from the Node process:

    ```js
    // cypress.config.js